InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 ### Domains array

 Vendors MUST publish the domains they use for collecting and processing personal data in the context of their TCF registration.
+This may include domains used for the delivery of assets, such as image hosting URLs, or ad delivery servers where a client-side network call necessarily involves the automatic transmission of information that can be considered personal data under the GDPR.
 Vendors MUST NOT include Publishers’ delegated domains or subdomains they may use.

 <table>
   <tr><td>Field</td><td>Scope</td><td>Type</td><td>Description</td></tr>